luke-o-brien/Project-3-MERN-Backend/README.md

 <div id='planning-Whiteboarding-and-project-management'></div>

-### Planning, whiteboarding and project management
+### Planning, Whiteboarding and Project Management

 We began by discussing what we wanted our project to be and used a Figma board to note down ideas and collate useful resources.
-Once we had settled on an idea for our project we worked collaboratively to create a wireframe for our project using excalidraw.
-This allowed us to see how our app would look and give us a better understanding of what would need to be done to create this and help inform our timeline, MVP and stretch goals.
-We also created a flow chart on Miro which plotted the users journey through the site.
+Once we had settled on an idea for our project we worked collaboratively to create wireframes for our project using excalidraw.
+This allowed us to see how our app would look and give us a better understanding of what would need to be done to create it and help inform our timeline, MVP and stretch goals.
+We also created a flow chart on Miro which plotted the user journey through the site.
 At this stage we also started thinking about how we would achieve each step and wrote snippets of code to better understand the practicality of implementing our ideas.

 <img src="assets/Screenshots/Excalidraw-Wireframes.png"  position/></img>
 <img src="assets/Screenshots/FIgma.png" width=49.5% position/></img>
 <img src="assets/Screenshots/Miro.png"  width=49.5% position/></img>

 For this project we used JIRA as a project management tool.
 At the beginning of the project we worked out what individual tasks needed to be done to build our project and set out a timeline for the duration of the two week project.
-We then divided the tasks into two one week sprints creating epics and stories.
+We then divided the tasks into two one-week sprints creating epics and stories.

-We decided to begin the project working together to create the essential backend functionality together as a group as well as to set up the front end structure.
+We began the project working together to create the essential backend functionality together as a group as well as to set up the front end structure.
 We divided the rest of the tasks between different members of the group to work on separately.
 During the rest of the project we worked individually on our assigned JIRA tickets as well having pair/group programming and debugging sessions.
-This was an effective working method as it allowed us to work efficiently by specisiling on an element of the project but also allowing us to understand others work and allowed us to debug problems efficiently.
+This was an effective working method as it allowed us to work efficiently by specialising on an element of the project but also allowing us to understand others work and allowed us to debug problems efficiently.

-Throughout the project we used our JIRA for assigning tasks, Keeping track of our progress on the JIRA board leaving comments on stories with explanations and updates.
-Along with Using JIRA we also had a daily stand up on zoom to update the group on the work we had done, things we were struggling with and bugs that had been noticed.
+Throughout the project we used JIRA for assigning tasks, keeping track of progress on the JIRA board, leaving comments on stories with explanations and updates.
+We also had a daily stand up on Zoom to update the group on the work we had done, things we were struggling with and bugs that had been noticed.
 We stayed in contact between sessions on Slack updating the other members on work we have been doing.
 This allowed us to keep track of what was going on, plan our time effectively and support each other.

 <img src="assets/Screenshots/JIRA-sprint-one-board.png" position/></img>
 <img src="assets/Screenshots/JIRA-Roadmap.png"  width=49.5% position/></img>